 Everyone wants to be famous on social media.
 We are taking maximum efforts to increase the number of followers and social reach.
-An account with maximum followers will have higher influence rate which will help you in building own identity and online reputation.
+An account with maximum followers will have a higher influence rate which will help you in building your own identity and online reputation.

 On the other hand, there are a few people who will be not interested in expanding their network and social reach.
 They are satisfied with the current followers that they personally know and want to stay away from strangers.
 Is it possible to remain private in social networks?

 Today we’ll tell you how to make your Twitter account private.